AdaptiveConsulting/RfqStateMachine/README.md

  - the user receives a valid quote Q1 from the server
  - the server sends an invalid quote message (to invalidate the quote because the market has moved or for whatever reason)
- - the user HIT the quote Q1 (executes) while the invalidation message is still in flight (ie. still travelling somewhere between the server and the client)
+ - the user Hit the quote Q1 (executes) while the invalidation message is still in flight (ie. still travelling somewhere between the server and the client)
  - the state machine transitions to the state 'Executing'
  - the client receives the invalidate quote message/event but the state machine is in a state where you might not have expected to receive such event...

-Because there is a propagation delay between a client and a server, you will see behaviors in your systems that you did not thought about initially and that you have probably not covered in your unit tests.
+Because there is a propagation delay between a client and a server, you will see behaviours in your systems that you did not consider initially and that you have probably not covered in your unit tests.

 What to do about it?